 Doubtful Sound, like any other fiord of Southland, is adorned with numerous waterfalls.
 Many of these falls are considered to be temporary – falling during the rains.
 But, as the rain here is almost every day – these falls are falling almost permanently.

 Direct horizontal distance between the lake and Doubtful Sound is 1,000 m, height difference – 836 m.
-The stream though is not straight – it makes 1,130 m long horizontal distance between the lake and fiord.
+The stream though is not straight – it makes a 1,130 m long horizontal distance between the lake and fiord.
 Thus the angle of falls is "just" 42°.
 There are numerous such obliquely flowing streams in the mountains of the world and there is no clear line drawn between "mountain stream" and "waterfall".

-The island nation of New Zealand hosts some of the most impressive natural attractions of the world.
+The island nation of New Zealand hosts some of the most impressive natural attractions in the world.
 The number of attractions is divided almost equally between two large islands – the South and North islands.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

 Whether you’re on holiday from abroad, or a Kiwi looking for new places in your own backyard, you now have a way to truly experience New Zealand’s scenic diversity.
-With A Guide to New Zealand Waterfalls, nature lovers can find the country’s most spectacular waterfalls in landscapes as varied as serene rainforests, awe-inspiring alpine mountains, mythical fiords, colourful volcanic moonscapes, and soothing sandy beaches.
+With A Guide to New Zealand Waterfalls, nature lovers can find the country’s most spectacular waterfalls in landscapes as varied as serene rainforests, awe-inspiring alpine mountains, mythical fiords, colorful volcanic moonscapes, and soothing sandy beaches.

-If you’re going to New Zealand to travel on a guided tour bus, or planning to stay in just one location…then NZ Frenzy won’t help you too much.
+If you’re going to New Zealand to travel on a guided tour bus or planning to stay in just one location…then NZ Frenzy won’t help you too much.
 But, if like most travelers, you are going to New Zealand to see and explore one of the world’s most incredible and varied landscapes…then NZ Frenzy will be the best money you spend on your NZ adventure.